Alliance-Software/vitasite-docs/docs/index.md

 ## Central data storage

 VitaSite uses a high performance SQL database (it’s not necessary to know what a SQL database is).
 This database keeps all your content in one place, and accesses it as visitors request information from your site.
 If your VitaSite CMS installation is hosted on Alliance Software’s servers, then we backup your content every two hours.
-If you host site on your organization’s servers, then your IT department's site administrators controll the backup schedule.
+If you host site on your organization’s servers, then your IT department's site administrators control the backup schedule.

 VitaSite does not store anything on your local hard drive unless you explicitly choose to put it there.
 So again, you don’t have to worry about keeping track of the content you create.
 VitaSite takes care of that task, too.